keptenkurk/Mobotix-tools/README.md

 DISCLAIMER: This software is built out of personal interest and not related to Mobotix AG in any way.
 You are free to use these tools for personal use.
 I will not be liable for any damage, loss of data or other forms of unexpected behaviour.
+See MIT license for more details

 # MxBackup
 ```